Sharp Asymptotic Minimaxity for Multiple Testing Using One-Group Shrinkage Priors: Proofs

 where the $o(1)$ term is independent of any $i$.
 This combining with \eqref{eq:chap:5p2.68} implies for all sufficiently large $n$

 Finally, \eqref{eq:chap:5p2.67} and \eqref{eq:chap:5p2.69} imply the upper bound to the left hand side of \eqref{eq:chap:5p2.62} is of the order $1- \Phi(b)+o(1)$ and completes the proof. \end{proof}

-\begin{proof}[Proof of Theorem \ref{chap5p2minmaxFDRFNRFB}] Here also we follow the basic architecture of the proof of Theorem \ref{chap5p2minmaxFDRFNRtun}.
-Hence, in this case, too, it is sufficient to show that the upper bound to the left-hand side of \eqref{eq:chap:5p2.620} is of the order $1-\Phi(b)+o(1)$. \\ Note that, using the argument of \eqref{eq:chap:5p2.52} and \eqref{eq:T-6.3a}, we have
+\begin{proof}[Proof of Theorem \ref{chap5p2minmaxFDRFNRFB}] Here, we also follow the basic architecture of the proof of Theorem \ref{chap5p2minmaxFDRFNRtun}.
+Hence, in this case, too, it is sufficient to show that the upper bound to the left-hand side of \eqref{eq:chap:5p2.620} is of the order $1-\Phi(b)+o(1)$. \\ Note that, using the argument of \eqref{eq:chap:5p2.52} and \eqref{eq:T-6.3a}, we have and